AustenLamacraft/academic-kickstart/content/courses/tqm-lectures/_index.md

 These are the slides from Michaelmas 2021.
 If you want a nice printable version for saving as a PDF, you can use e.g. [austen.uk/lectures/many-body-wavefunctions/?print-pdf#/](https://austen.uk/lectures/many-body-wavefunctions/?print-pdf#/)

-If you ever want access to the LaTeX for the mathematical expressions, right click and select `Show Math As > TeX Commands`
+If you ever want access to the $\LaTeX$ for the mathematical expressions, right click and select `Show Math As > TeX Commands`

 ## Lectures